CGLemon/Sayuri/README.md

 ## Optional Building

-Accelerate the network on CPU.
+Accelerate the network by CPU.
 OpenBlas is required.
 OpenBlas is significantly faster than built-in blas.
+OpenBlas is recommended on MacOS.

     $ cmake .. -DBLAS_BACKEND=OPENBLAS

-Accelerate the network by GPU.
+Accelerate the network by GPUs.
 CUDA is required.
 It will be faster than cuDNN in only one batch size.

     $ cmake .. -DBLAS_BACKEND=CUDA

-Accelerate the network by GPU.
+Accelerate the network by GPUs.
 CUDA and cuDNN are required.
-It will be faster than CUDA-only in large batch size.
+It will be faster than CUDA-only in multi batch size.

     $ cmake .. -DBLAS_BACKEND=CUDNN

 ## Weights

 You may download the weights from my [google drive](https://drive.google.com/file/d/1tZJ_9ZY_OMDZHDxaELTtPa1bmvIQFGtk/view?usp=sharing).
 The weights size is 15 blocks and 192 filters(around 155MB).

 ## Engine Options